ProLogium

-Founded in 2006, ProLogium Technology (Mandarin: 輝能科技) is a Taiwanese solid-state battery developer and manufacturer.
+Founded in 2006, ProLogium Technology (Traditional Chinese: 輝能科技) is a Taiwanese solid-state battery developer and manufacturer.

 History

 ProLogium Technologies was established in 2006.
-Its initial sales were of solid state batteries to automakers for testing and product development purposes.
+Its initial sales were of solid-state batteries to automakers for testing and product development purposes.

 In 2019 ProLogium signed cooperation agreements with several Chinese electric vehicle manufacturers, including NIO, AiWAYS, and Enovate Motors.

 In March 2021, ProLogium signed an MOU with Vietnamese car OEM Vinfast.
 According to the MOU, ProLogium and Vinfast will establish a joint venture to produce solid-state batteries for electric cars in Vietnam.

-In March 2022 ProLogium and Gogoro released a prototype solid-state lithium ceramic battery for Gogoro's scooter charging network.
+In March 2022, ProLogium and Gogoro released a prototype solid-state lithium ceramic battery for Gogoro's scooter charging network.

 In February 2022, American business news website Insider reported on 15 notable unicorn companies in the global electric vehicle industry selected by Pitchbook, a financial research company, and ProLogium was included on the list.

 In July 2022, ProLogium activated its expansion plan in Europe.
 By September 2022 they were said to have reduced their search to a shortlist including Germany, France, Germany, the United Kingdom, and Poland.

 In May 2023, ProLogium announced that it would open a 5.2 billion euro primary international production center in Dunkirk at a ceremony headlined by French President Emmanuel Macron.
-ProLogium had also seriously explored locating the factory in Germany or The Netherlands.
-ProLogium executives said that France had beaten out Germany and The Netherlands by improving the deal they offered including by promising low priced power.
+ProLogium had also seriously explored locating the factory in Germany or the Netherlands.
+ProLogium executives said that France had beaten out Germany and the Netherlands by improving the deal they offered, including by promising low priced power.
 Significant lobbying by the French side also came into play.
 All of the contenders had offered significant incentive packages including large tax credits.
 The ability to reliably source zero-carbon electricity was also a concern.